ST10150631/APDS7311/README.md

 - SSL for securing communication
 - Hashing and Salting for password security
 - Input Whitelisting with RegEx patterns
+- Helmet.js for setting express headers securely
+- byCrypt for password hashing and encrypting
+- xxs-clean For the prevention of Cross Site Scripting
+- Express Rate limit to limit requests to the API and defend against DOS & DDOS
+- Sonar Cube for security analysis

 ## Prerequisites:
 - Node.js: Ensure you have Node.js installed.